 Japanese short rice or sushi rice is commonly available in most grocery stores, or you can order it online, like Amazon.
 The common brands are Nishiki and Kokuho Rose, while premium brands are Tamaki Gold and Tamanishiki Super Premium Short Grain Rice.

 Why do you need vinegar for sushi rice?

-Sushi was literally specified as “sour flavor” when tracing back to its inception.
+Sushi was literally specified as "sour flavor" when traced back to its inception.
 Japanese people used to swaddle fish in fermented rice for storage and tossed the rice before consuming the fish.

-However, sometime between the 13th and 15th centuries, the Japanese stopped using fermented rice, and they worked to increase its shelf life by adding vinegar to it.
+However, sometime between the 13th and 15th centuries, the Japanese stopped using fermented rice and worked to increase its shelf life by adding vinegar.